kaiachain/kips/KIPs/kip-xxx.md

 The transaction’s behavior follows that of EIP-7702 except for the following:

-- For each authorization tuple `[chain_id, address, nonce, y_parity, r, s]`, fetch the AccontKey field of the recovered authority account.
+- For each authorization tuple `[chain_id, address, nonce, y_parity, r, s]`, fetch the AccountKey field of the recovered authority account.
 - Verify that the AccountKey is of type `AccountKeyTypeLegacy`.
 If verification fails, immediately stop processing the tuple and continue to the next tuple in the list.

 #### Delegation Designation